princomp/princomp.github.io/source/lectures/oop/properties.md

     - Parameter: Same type as the property header's type, name is always "value".
 In this case that means the parameter is `int value`; imagine the method header says `public void set(int value)`
     - Body of `set` section looks just like the body of a setter: Assign the parameter to the instance variable (and the parameter is always named "value").
 In this case, that means `width = value`

-#### Using properties
+## Using properties

 - Properties are members of an object, just like instance variables and methods
 - Access them with the "member access" operator, aka the dot operator
     - For example, `myRect.Width` will access the property we wrote, assuming `myRect` is a Rectangle
-- A complete example, where the "length" attribute is implemented the "old" way with a getter and setter, and the "width" attribute is implemented with a property:
+- A complete example (available [as a complete solution](./code/projects/Properties_Example.zip), where the "length" and "width" attributes are implemented with properties:

     ```
-    !include code/snippets/usingWidthProperty.cs
+    !include code/projects/Properties_Example/Rectangle/Rectangle.cs
     ```

 - Properties "act like" variables: you can assign to them and read from them